Neurocritical Care Division

 UT Southwestern Medical Center established the Neurocritical Care program in 2006 to provide multidisciplinary intensive care for critically ill neurological patients at both Zale Lipshy University Hospital and Parkland Memorial Hospital.

-Currently, we have six faculty members and two fellows, as well as a team of mid-level providers and research coordinators.
+Currently, we have seven faculty members and three fellows, as well as a large team of mid-level providers and research coordinators.

 Didactic teachings include biweekly Neurocritical Care Lecture/Journal Clubs and weekly Cerebral Vascular and Neurological Conference.

 We offer a 20-bed Neurointensive Care Unit at Zale Lipshy University Hospital.
 Our facilities include ORs and angio suites with a respiratory therapy hub and a clinical laboratory within the unit.
 Diagnostic services, including CT scan and MRI, are on the ground level.
 Continuous EEG monitoring is available for the evaluation and management of seizures.